 The Human Resources Director and the facility Director committed to the agency's efforts to protect clients by seeking information about previous misconduct.
 The Agency utilizes a background service to check criminal and employment histories.
-The service has a PREA-specific release they require perspective employees to sign to allow a specific inquiry to past concerns of sexual misconduct.
-(Prison Rape Elimination Act Questionnaire for Prior Institutional Employees).
+The service has a PREA-specific release they require prospective employees to sign to allow a specific inquiry into past concerns of sexual misconduct.
+(Prison Rape Elimination Act Questionnaire for Prior Institutional Employers).
 The Auditor was able to review the content and process map for new employees.
 The Agency has an outside provider run all potential employees before they are offered a final position.
+The Auditor reviewed with the Human Resources head the types of information that is explored as part of the background investigation before an offer is made.

 Indicator (d).
-As noted in indicator (a), Western Massachusetts Reentry Center does not contract with any individual to provide services to the client on-site.
+As noted in indicator (a), McGrath Reentry Center does not contract with any individual to provide services to the client on-site.
 Residents seek medical and mental health services in the community.
 All visitors to the facility are monitored by staff when on site.
-The facility has one vendor who provided food delivery to the facility daily at the kitchen, who has little to no contact with the clients, and a second vendor who fills the vending machine.
-The Auditor was provided with documentation that criminal Background Checks had been completed on these individuals.
+The facility has one vendor who provides food delivery to the facility daily at the kitchen who has little to no contact with the clients.

 Indicator (e).
 The Community Resources for Justice Policy 900.00 requires all employees and contractors to undergo a criminal background check every five years.
-Western Massachusetts Reentry Center has only been open for less than five years, and no individual had previously worked for the CRJ organization in any capacity; the Auditor is confident the process was in place to complete the required background checks as the agency is required in their contract to complete a criminal background check on all new hires.
+McGrath Reentry Center has only been open for less than five years, and no individual had previously worked for the CRJ organization in any capacity; the Auditor is confident the process was in place to complete the required background checks as the agency is required in their contract to complete a criminal background check on all new hires.
 The agency has completed the necessary checks on individuals in their other programs when the contract renewal has gone beyond the 5-year window.

 Indicator (f).
-Noted in Indicator (a), all Western Massachusetts Reentry Center employees are asked to complete the PREA Employee Questionnaire.
+Noted in Indicator (a), all McGrath Reentry Center employees are asked to complete the PREA Employee Questionnaire.
 This document asks all prospective employees about the required element in the aforementioned indicator.
-The employee signs the form after they read the information, including the following: "CRJ shall impose upon employees a continuing affirmative duty to disclose any such misconduct".
-The Employee Standard of Conduct document also sets forth the requirement that the employee must report any engagement in criminal activity.
+The employee signs the form after they read the information, including the following:

+"CRJ shall impose upon employees a continuing affirmative duty to disclose any such misconduct".
+The Employee Standard of Conduct document also sets forth the requirement that the employee report any criminal activity engagement.
 Staff understood the expectation to report any behavior by themselves or other staff.

 Indicator (g).
-The Community Resources for Justice PREA Employee Questionnaire also contains the following passage: "any material omissions regarding such misconduct, or provision of materially false information, shall be grounds for disqualification from employment or termination."
-Human Resources Director confirmed they have not had to fire any individual at Western Massachusetts Reentry Center for any such inaccuracies related to any sexual misconduct.
+The Community Resources for Justice PREA Employee Questionnaire also contains the following passage: "Any material omissions regarding such misconduct, or provision of materially false information, shall be grounds for disqualification from employment or termination."
+The Human Resources Director confirmed they have not had to fire any individual at McGrath Reentry Center for any such inaccuracies related to any sexual misconduct in the past year.
 The staff confirmed they understood individuals who lie about the information on the application or engage in sexual misconduct would be terminated.

 Indicator (h).
-CRJ Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) allow the agency to disclose any PREA-related concerns with proper releases of information to other institutions.
+CRJ Policy 900.00 Staff and Resident Sexual Abuse and Sexual Harassment (PREA) allows the agency to disclose any PREA-related concerns with proper releases of information to other institutions.
 The policy states, "CRJ provides information on substantiated allegations of sexual abuse or sexual harassment involving a former employee upon receiving a request from an institutional employer for whom such employee has applied to work."
+Interviews with the

-Interviews with Human Resources Director confirm they make requests of outside employers when hiring; they report they do not frequently receive similar requests for prior employees.
+Human Resources Director confirm they make requests of outside employers when hiring; they report they do not frequently receive similar requests for prior employees.